 During the diagnostic phase, your doctor will have determined the source of the symptom.
 If there is a treatable condition that was causing the tinnitus, the underlying cause will be addressed first.
 Even after the causative factor has been eliminated or reduced, it may take time to determine if the tinnitus will disappear on its own.

 According to the American Tinnitus Association, there is currently no scientific support for any cure for chronic tinnitus.
 There are supplements on the market that claim to “cure” tinnitus, but there is no solid science behind these claims.

 Most treatments for tinnitus share the objective of reducing the difficulty of dealing with the condition.
 No two people experiencing tinnitus are exactly alike, and the interventions that are helpful for each person will be different.
 Physicians, audiologists and mental health professionals frequently use the interventions described below.

-There are modern, sophisticated hearing aids that can selectively amplify sound and mask the tinnitus to some extent, improving a patient’s overall hearing.
-A noise-suppression machine worn inside the ear doesn’t change hearing, but helps cover the ringing, buzzing sound.
+There are modern, sophisticated hearing aids that can selectively amplify sound and mask tinnitus to some extent, improving a patient’s overall hearing.
+A noise-suppression machine worn inside the ear doesn’t change hearing but helps cover the ringing, buzzing sound.

 Using sound therapies and sound masking, the brain can be trained to relegate the noise of tinnitus to the background.
-The brain can learn to discriminate between important external sounds and the unimportant sound of the tinnitus, learning to ignore it.
+The brain can learn to discriminate between important external sounds and the unimportant sound of tinnitus, learning to ignore them.

 Because tinnitus often interferes with sleep, a bedside white noise machine can be immensely helpful.
 White noise is a neutral sound, like wind or waves, which masks and distracts from the ringing sound in the ears.
 This is also available as a phone app.